 The Myth of Bellerophon, the Slayer of Monsters in Greek Mythology

 One mention of the name Bellerophon and instantly the story of the Greek hero attempting to make his way to the home of the gods on Mount Olympus comes to mind.
 However, there was more to Bellerophon than that botched endeavor.
-Greek poet Homer lets us know that Bellerophon was a mighty hero who accomplished many great things in Greek mythology.
+Ancient Greek poet Homer lets us know that Bellerophon was a mighty hero who accomplished many great things in Greek mythology.
 This is the exact reason why he is often ranked as one of the greatest heroes in Greek mythology and religion.

 In the article below WHE explores the myths surrounding Bellerophon origins, meaning, abilities, and symbols.